Tosin Cole

-Tosin Cole (/ˈtoʊsɪn/; born 23 July 1992) is an American-born British actor.
+Tosin Cole (/ˈtoʊsɪn/; born 23 July 1992) is an English actor.
 He is known for various roles in British television series and films.
-He began his on-screen career starring in The Cut and EastEnders: E20, later securing a regular role as Neil Cooper in the soap opera Hollyoaks.
-After leaving the show Cole appeared in a range of television series and commercial films for guest appearances and participated in many short films.
-From October 2018 to January 2021, Cole starred as Ryan Sinclair in Doctor Who.
+He began his on-screen career starring in The Cut and EastEnders: E20, later securing a regular role as Neil Cooper in the soap opera Hollyoaks and Ryan Sinclair in Doctor Who.
+In 2024, Cole appeared in Netflix's Supacell in a lead role.

 Early life

-Cole moved from New York to London at age 8, with his father and uncle, following his parents' separation.
-He attended Abbey Wood Secondary School in Greenwich, London.
+Cole was born in Florida, United States to parents of Nigerian heritage and raised in New York City, New York.
+The family moved from New York to London, England when Cole was 8, where he attended Abbey Wood Secondary School in Greenwich.
 He left school before his A-levels to pursue a career in acting.

+Although Cole holds dual British and American citizenship, he considers himself British.